-Canned Wild Alaska Coho Salmon - Full and Half Cases
+PRE-ORDER: Canned Wild Alaska Coho Salmon

-from $129.00
+from $69.00

 Available by the case or half-case.
 Hook and line caught on Kat and Luke’s boat the F/V Aloma, and canned by Tonka Seafoods, a fishermen owned cannery located in Petersburg, AK.